pnp/List-Formatting/view-samples/group-header-remove-column-name/README.md

 List view with Group by applied on any column in the view.

 > **Note**
 > If grouping by Person or Lookup column and applying this sample JSON, **[object Object]** will appear in the group header.
-If you grouped by Person or Lookup columns, refer to the following table to make the necessary changes in the JSON.
+If you group by Person or Lookup columns, please refer to the following table to make the necessary changes in the JSON.
 >
 > | Type of column to group | Part of the JSON to be changed | After the change |
 > | --- | --- | --- |